ErwannL/ConnectX/Readme.md

 The training process will:

-1. Generate all possible board positions
+1. Generate training data from self-play
-2. Calculate the best moves for each position
+2. Train a neural network using PyTorch
 3. Save the model to the `models` directory
 4. Create training logs in the `training_ai` directory